Updated to accord with the UK government’s COVID Response – Step 3.

 1) Members must sign on for each ramble (either on the day or by pre-booking if required by the leader) and confirm their contact number required for NHS Track and Trace purposes.

-b) Have tested positive for COVID infection within the previous two weeks or are awaiting the results of a test.
+b) Have tested positive for COVID infection within the previous 10 days or are awaiting the results of a test.

-c) Have returned within the previous two weeks from an area of high incidence of infections within the UK or abroad, or from a designated Lockdown area.
+c) Have returned within the previous 10 days from an area of high incidence of infections within the UK, eg the Bolton or Darwen areas of Lancashire.

-e) Within the previous two weeks have been in close physical contact with someone who either had COVID symptoms or subsequently tested positive for the infection.
+e) Within the previous 10 days have been in close physical contact with someone who either had COVID symptoms or subsequently tested positive for the infection.

 a) Halcyon requirements/guidelines for members/guests with dogs (with brief notes on Rights of Way and Access Land).
 Issued January 2011.